Editor’s note (September 2021): This post has been updated to include new information about ActiveMQ Artemis.

 DiskStoreUsage metric on Artemis to verify that your disk is filling up with message data instead of, for example, log files from an unrelated process.
 You can create a forecast alert to notify you that your host is running out of disk space so you can take action in time to prevent performance problems.

 ActiveMQ Classic brokers store messages on disk in a message store and a temp store.
 Similarly, Artemis brokers may page message data to disk as memory fills up.
 As a result, different brokers on the same host may compete for the chance to write messages to the disk.
 Rising disk I/O could lead to queued write operations, reducing message throughput overall.

 If you see high disk activity, it could mean that your broker is very busy, especially if you also see high

 ActiveMQ metrics can help you proactively maintain your messaging infrastructure, providing you with information you need to investigate errors, missing messages, and unexpected latency.
 In this post, we’ve looked at the metrics you can collect from ActiveMQ, and highlighted some that are particularly valuable to monitor.
-In part 2 of this series, we’ll show you some of the tools you can use to gather metrics from your ActiveMQ brokers, queues, and topics.
+In Part 2 of this series, we’ll show you some of the tools you can use to gather metrics from your ActiveMQ brokers, destinations, and addresses.